 Grief Line is a national, free and confidential, loss and grief telephone counselling service.
 The professionally trained counsellors of Grief Line are available 24/7.
 They are ready to listen to, care for and support people experiencing loss and grief, at any stage in life.

 We make a commitment to stay in touch with you after the funeral, and we want you to know that we are always willing to provide further assistance.
-Please refer our Planning a Funeral Guide for further information.
+Please refer to our Planning a Funeral Guide for further information.